Home > Blog >

 Flowtrac is sold on a subscription basis with pricing tied to users, modules, and deployment models.

 Docparser is a document automation tool that supports warehouse automation by eliminating manual data entry from PDFs, invoices, and shipping documents.
 While not a physical robot, it plays a role in warehouse robotics projects by feeding structured data into WMS, TMS, and other systems that coordinate automated storage and retrieval.
+Removing data-entry friction from inbound documents is especially valuable for teams managing inbound logistics at high velocity.

 Key features